Skip to content

 How To Use Windows 10 Clipboard History

-For now, the only clipboard items with a size of less than 100KB are synced across devices.
-The size may increase in future, but until then you’ll not be able to just copy a large image on one device and paste it on another.
+For now, only clipboard items with a size of less than 100KB are synced across devices.
+The size may increase in the future, but until then you’ll be unable to copy a large image on one device and paste it on another.